To determine your risk of developing heart disease; to monitor effectiveness of lipid-lowering therapy

-- Pre-existing coronary heart disease or already having had a heart attack
+- Pre-existing coronary heart disease or a previous heart attack

 - Diabetes or prediabetes

-For children and adolescents, routine lipid testing is recommended by the American Academy of Pediatrics once between the ages of 9 and 11 and again between the ages of 17 and 21.
-Earlier and more frequent screening with a lipid profile is recommended for children and youth who are at increased risk of developing heart disease as adults.
+Youths with an increased risk of heart disease as adults should have earlier and more frequent screening with lipid panels.
 Some of the risk factors are similar to those in adults and include a family history of heart disease or health problems such as diabetes, high blood pressure, or being overweight.
-High-risk children should have their first lipid profile between 2 and 8 years of age.
+High-risk children should be tested between 2 and 8 years old with a fasting lipid panel, according to the AAP.
 Children younger than 2 years old are too young to be tested.

-LDL-C levels may also be ordered at regular intervals to evaluate the success of lipid-lowering lifestyle changes such as diet and exercise or to determine the effectiveness of drug therapy such as statins.
-Guidelines from the American College of Cardiology and the American Heart Association recommend that adults taking statins have a fasting lipid profile done 4 to 12 weeks after starting therapy and then every 3 to 12 months thereafter to assure that the drug is working.
+LDL-C levels, either alone or as part of lipid panels, may also be ordered at regular intervals to evaluate the success of lipid-lowering lifestyle changes such as diet and exercise or to determine the effectiveness of drug therapy such as statins.

 - What does the test result mean?

 In general, healthy lipid levels help to maintain a healthy heart and lower the risk of heart attack or stroke.
-A healthcare practitioner will take into consideration the results of the LDL-C and the other components of a lipid profile as well as other risk factors to help determine a person's overall risk of heart disease, whether treatment is necessary and, if so, which treatment will best help to lower the person's risk.
+Your healthcare practitioner will take into consideration the results of the LDL-C and the other components of a lipid panel as well as other risk factors to help determine your overall risk of heart disease, whether treatment is necessary and, if so, which treatment will best help to lower your risk.